ssi-anik/medium-unlimited/README.md

     * Opera
 - As the extension is not distributed through the stores, if you reload the extension from extensions/add-ons page, it should show if there is any update available.
+- Without any major release, no need for extension update.
+Uses remote configuration to fetch URLs when loaded (Requires internet connection).

 ## Installation